The day you were born, my baby girl—Adley, will always be the best day of my life. But please don’t ask me about what the day itself was like.

 But the connection I felt with your mother through it all is immeasurable.
 I’ve witnessed the single greatest display of strength, desire, and compassion.
 She’s the most incredible person I know, and she’s helping shape you into something equally special.
 You don’t always make things easy.
 It’s something I knew about you before you were born.

-So, when I say I love you more than anything, Adley, know that I mean it.
+So, when I say I love you more than anything, Adley, know I mean it.
 But also know that I love your mother even more.
 Because of her sacrifice, I’m here experiencing these moments with you.